-Managing Personal Safety in a Thunderstorm
+Staying Safe in a Thunderstorm

 Limit Overall Exposure

-This means understanding before a thunderstorm hits that you either have a plan or know how to limit the impact a thunderstorm will have on you while on the trail, with knowledge you could be in town while a heavy storm blows through.
+This means understanding before a thunderstorm hits that you either have a plan or know how to limit the impact a thunderstorm will have on you while on the trail, with the knowledge you could be in town while a heavy storm blows through.

 If this isn’t possible making sure you have shelter and are aware of the risks will help you limit your exposure as much as possible.

 While your tent is an amazing shelter to many elements it is not a form of protection from lightning itself and camping in a thunderstorm inside your tent is not recommended except as the last resort as you are exposed and on the ground.